marilynzhang/marilynzhang.github.io/README.md

 - implement responsive website design
 - change background picture to Amsterdam bridge picture
 - finish filling in the rest of the sections
 - books section!
-Guns Germs and Steel, Spirit Catches you and you fall, When Breath Becomes Air, All The Light We Cannot See, Every Note Played
+Guns Germs and Steel, Spirit Catches you and you fall, When Breath Becomes Air, All The Light We Cannot See, Every Note Played, Language of Food, Foundation, 3 Books
 - further change the heading fonts so that they're sans serif